Procurement Tips

 Do your homework by researching the accessibility of a given product or service before taking steps to purchase it.

-- Obtain a vendor-completed Voluntary Product Accessibility Template® (VPAT®) - also known as an Accessibility Conformance Report - to allow you to assess the accessibility of an EIR.
+- Obtain a vendor-completed Voluntary Product Accessibility Template® (VPAT®).
+When completed, it is known as an Accessibility Conformance Report, or ACR.
+The report will allow you to assess the accessibility of digital resources.

-- Search for the VPAT® on the vendor's website.
+- Search for the ACR on the vendor's website.
+It may be referred to as a VPAT.

-- If not available online, request a VPAT® from the vendor.
+- If not available online, request an ACR from the vendor.

-- If the vendor does not have a VPAT® readily available, provide a blank VPAT® with instructions so company representatives may complete it.
-The current VPAT® template, WCAG version can be found on the ITI website in the "Resources" section near the bottom of the VPAT® page.
+- If the vendor does not have an ACR readily available, refer them to the blank VPAT® with instructions so company representatives may complete it.
+The current VPAT® template, WCAG version, can be found on the ITI website in the "Resources" section of the VPAT® page.

-- Compare the VPATs® of several different products or services, and choose the most accessible EIR that best meets the business needs of the University.
+- Compare the ACRs of the different products you are considering, and choose the most accessible digital resource that best meets the business needs of the University.

 - Get your procurement and contract offices involved.
 They often have accessibility language ready to insert into procurement documents and can work with specific vendors to ensure compliance.